tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 PostgreSQL/快速入门/通过 DTS 迁移数据_intl_en.md

 - To avoid migration failure by unsupported extensions, the extensions must be the same in both the source and the target.
 - Most extensions have no impact on the migration, but the pre-migration check will check whether there is a different extension in the target database.
 If yes, the extension will be created in the target database during migration.
 If it is not created successfully, the migration will fail.
 - The migration user in the source database must have permissions on all objects; otherwise the data export will fail.
 - Ensure that the rules on character set and translation are same in the source and target database; otherwise the query result will be different.
-For details, see [Parameter Configuration Conflict Check] (https://intl.cloud.tencent.com/document/product/571/42566).
+For details, see [Parameter Configuration Conflict Check](https://intl.cloud.tencent.com/document/product/571/42566).
 If language and collation is “C”, and the counterpart is “UTF8” in other database, you can ignore this note.
 - It is recommended that all tables in the source database have a primary key.
 If not, the migration efficiency will be reduced, and same data will occur in extreme scenarios.

 ## Directions